 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 You can give yourself subcutaneous injections at home safely and accurately with proper care and technique.
-The handout will guide you through the steps to give yourself an injection.
-If you have any questions or concerns, please ask your health care provider.
-The clinic phone number is _____________________.
+This handout will guide you through the steps to give yourself an injection.
+If you have any questions or concerns, please ask your health care clinician.

 Needles and syringes